Nokachishikime/sf_data_science/project_1_HeadHunter/README.md

 ### What case we are solwing?
 We need to make preparations on raw data for futher model creation.
-All th anomalies, outlying data and duplicates should be detected and deleted.
+All the anomalies, outlying data and duplicates should be detected and deleted.
 Also some empty cells should be filled with sintetic data.

 **Terms:**

-Not specified.
+We could use only libriares given earlyer in the course:
+- pandas
+- numpy
+- matplotlib.pyplot
+- seaborn
+- plotly.express
+- re

+Also we should follow given roadmap from teamplate Jupiter Notebook.

 **Quality metrics**